 Medallia has acquired AI-based guest engagement platform and messaging solution provider Zingle for approximately $42 million in cash.
 Zingle’s technology is used by many of the world’s leading hospitality and travel companies to deliver high-touch service.
 Zingle would seem a good fit Medallia, which over the past two decades has established itself as a market leader in customer experience management technology.

 Zingle has invested in AI to intelligently distribute service requests across an organization to drive increased revenue per customer through immediate service delivery and personalized offers at the right time.
-After raising $11 million in funding late last year, has been focused on building out its suite of hotel-specific product features.
+After raising $11 million in funding late last year, Zingle has been singularly focused on building out its suite of hotel-specific product features.

 Recently, the company announced new integrations with several leading solutions used in hospitality property operations, including Springer-Miller Systems, Maestro PMS, Megasys, and Visual One from Agilysys.
 With these new integrations, Zingle gained access to key customer data that allows hotels to segment customers, personalize communications, and deliver an elevated service experience.
 Ingesting critical guest and reservation information also enables Zingle to trigger the creation of service tickets based off of guest messaging conversations, as well as pass conversational intelligence to business intelligence tools to correlate customer communication patterns with spend.

 The new integrations allow hotel and resort customers to leverage the wealth of data they have access to through their third party systems and put it to work through Zingle’s platform to improve operations, drive additional revenue and create memorable guest experiences.

 With Zingle, customer data can be consumed from virtually any system through pre-built API integrations, flat file imports (SFTP/email), and third-party connectors.
 Zingle also has pre-existing integrations with Amadeus HotSOS and Oracle’s Opera.